Answers From the Hummingbird Expert

 Q: How far apart should I put feeders?

-Q: I live in Warren, New Jersey.
-I always put the feeders the 1st day of April, there is no traffic at this time but who knows if someone comes early?
-By the way I've always wanted to know what kind of hummers visit my area...
-This one is a little one but always alone...Why?
+Q: What kinds of hummingbirds visit my area?
+I live in Warren, New Jersey.
+I always put feeders up the first of April.
+There's no traffic at this time, but who knows if one comes early?
+When I see one, it is a little one but always alone...Why?

 Q: How far north do humming birds fly?